SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical3.rst

 In addition to the Upset plot, the script will also create a bar plot which depicts the percentage of target genes that are differentially expressed (DE) for all approaches.
 Further, you will find four new gene ID files.
 For each approach we filter the target genes for differentially expressed genes and write them into a new file (*...DEGenes_intersection*).
 The fourth file */Users/dennis/Dev/ECCB20Tutorial/GATA2_TargetGenes/ApproachesMerged_DEGenes_intersection.txt* merges the target genes of all approaches and filters for the DE genes.
 These files can be used to paste the IDs to functional enrichment analysis tools like `gProfiler <https://biit.cs.ut.ee/gprofiler/gost>`_.

-4. All steps in one
+Step 4: All steps in one
 =================
 All of the steps above can also be performed by calling the script *TF_to_UpSet_series.sh*: ::